float-toolkit/react/.github/ISSUE_TEMPLATE.md

 -   Please help us process your issue efficiently and in detail by using one of our [issue templates](https://github.com/float-toolkit/react/issues/new/choose).

+**IMPORTANT:** IF YOU WANT TO REPORT A SECURITY VULNERABILITY, PLEASE USE [SECURITY ADVISORIES](https://github.com/float-toolkit/core/security/advisories/new) TO FILE A PRIVATE REPORT.

 Thank you for contributing to the **Float Toolkit** codebase!